steinelp/esphome_gree_ac/README.md

 # HOW TO
 You can flash this to an ESP module.
-I used an ESP01-M module, like this one: https://nl.aliexpress.com/item/1005008528226032.html So that’s both an ESP01 and the ‘adaptor’ board for 3.3V ↔ 5V conversion (since the ESP01 uses 3.3V and the AC uses 5V).
+I used an ESP01-M module, like this one: https://nl.aliexpress.com/item/1005008528226032.html So that’s both an ESP01 and the ‘adapter’ board for 3.3V ↔ 5V conversion (since the ESP01 uses 3.3V and the AC uses 5V).

 Create a new project in the ESPbuilder from Home assistant and use my YAML (from the examples directory), copy or modify the info from the generated YAML to mine, where it says '[insert yours]'.